How Much Does Carpet Installation Cost?

 Calculating carpet installation cost depends on a few factors.
 Prices can differ from the national average due to labor costs in your area; the material, style, and quality of the carpet; the size and shape of the room; and what kind of padding is used.
 Doug Bell of McSwain Carpets lists other factors as the addition of trims or moldings, and the presence of stairs or landings.

 Material, Style, and Quality

 Common carpet materials include nylon, polyester, cotton, polypropylene/olefin, sisal, and wool.
 Long lasting and easy to clean, nylon costs between $2 and $5 per square foot.
 It’s suitable for high-traffic areas and homes with children and pets.
 Another budget-friendly carpet material is polyester.
 Polyester carpeting can run between $1 and $3 per square foot.
 It’s not recommended for high-traffic areas, but it resists mold and mildew and is good for those with allergies.
 Cotton carpeting is more expensive than synthetic materials and can cost between $6 and $7 per square foot.
 Since it’s a natural material, it easily fades and stains.
 Made from recycled plastic, polypropylene or olefin costs $1 to $3 per square foot.
 It’s durable and is fade- and moisture-resistant.
 Sisal carpeting averages between $5 and $15 per square foot.
 This carpeting is made from agave leaves and has a rough woven texture, and it’s recommended for high-traffic areas.
-Eco-friendly wool carpeting can cost between $4 and $20 per square foot, but it averages around $5 to $7 per square foot.
+Eco-friendly wool carpeting can cost between $4 and $20 per square foot.
 Wool is a durable, quality material that resists fading.
 Regardless of the material, the cut, pile, and loop will also affect the price.

 Room Size and Shape